kiranshila/Marconi.jl/README.md

 Marconi.jl uses Plots.jl as the plotting framework with (currently) InspectDR as the plotting backend.

-Currently, one can plot
+Currently, one can plot networks on
-* Networks
-* Smith Chart
+* Smith Charts
 * Rectangular Plots
 * Polar Plots